whleucka/muse/README.md

 - Web-Based Music Player: Access and play your entire music library from anywhere in the world through a user-friendly web interface.
 - Built with htmx & PHP: Leverages the power of htmx for a responsive and dynamic user experience, with a robust PHP backend powered by your custom Nebula framework.
 - Podcasts with ListenNote: Explore a world of podcasts using the ListenNote integration.
 Discover new shows, subscribe, and listen seamlessly.
+- Light/Dark Theme: Personalize your experience with light and dark theme options.
+Switch between themes effortlessly to match your environment and reduce eye strain during extended listening sessions.

 ### Future Features
 - Custom User Playlists: Create and curate your own playlists.
 Organize your music by mood, genre, or any other criteria you like.